 The book Alison has been working on her mentor, Jenny Glencross, is The Mum Strike, a middle grade book which takes a comic look at Frankie’s life with his three talented sisters when he’s not really good at anything.
 Things take a turn for Frankie when his mum meets a new friend at pottery class and they decide to go on mum strike.
 For Frankie everything hinges on winning the school talent show with Amazing Performing Sausage – Frankie’s dog who won’t do what she’s told and the mum strike really gets in his way.
 Alison loves Frankie and he’s been insisting for a while that his story is told.
 She’s looking forward to his antics making young readers laugh.

-Village of Spies: Yorkshire, 1940.
-As Britain prepares for invasion, 14-year-old Connie discovers her estranged dad has died at Dunkirk.
-Sick of being ostracised, Connie secretly plans to leave her village.
-But, when her younger brother has an accident, she sees her grieving mum can’t manage and puts her plans on hold.
-Connie decides to help two new friends: Freddie, whose brother was murdered (the police called it suicide) and Ingrid, a German-Jewish girl whose family is targeted by racial abuse.
-Just as the friends uncover a plot to destroy the nearby munitions factory, Ingrid’s parents are wrongly arrested.
-Connie and her friends must clear their names and avert disaster.
-But how can they succeed, when the traitors could be anyone in their village?
+Yorkshire, 1940.
+As Britain prepares for invasion, neurodivergent 14-year-old Connie loses her estranged dad at Dunkirk.
+But her risky plan to run away and escape the harmful village gossip is stalled when her grieving mum can’t cope.
+Then, lonely Connie makes two new friends: Freddie, who claims his brother was murdered, and Ingrid, a German-Jewish girl whose family suffers an anonymous hate crime.
+Murder-mystery-obsessed Connie agrees to help, although it’s soon clear she needs them as much as they need her.
+They discover the crimes are linked and there must be enemy traitors involved.
+Finally, the trail leads to a plot to destroy the nearby munitions factory.
+And when Ingrid’s parents are wrongly arrested, Connie and her friends must race to clear their names and avert disaster.
+But how, when the traitors could be anyone in their village?